porjesuraj/Learning-Linux-OS/notes/Linux-wrt-admin+designer.md

 * 4. counting
    + no of free block are counted and listed

  4.   general  structure of ext2/ext3
 !['ext3/2-arch']()
- * 1.
+ * 1.  create file system in linux
  > sudo mkfs -t ext3 /dev/sdb1
+ + for window file system creation use format command

 * 2.  ext3 in partition has a block group which contains
   + 0. Boot block